AndriyTonkikh/Media_player/README.md

 To adjust the volume of the player, use the volume slider.
 Author

-This application was written by [Anonymous].
+This application was written by [Adrii Tonkikh].